Are you solving a similar problem?

 Here, the consumer is obliged to send the goods back no later than 14 days after withdrawal.
 Let’s debunk the myths we often encounter about returning goods in terms and conditions:

-• The consumer cannot be required to return the packaging in which the goods were packed.
-Exceptions are situations where the packaging was part of the contract of sale or would have diminished in value without it – for example, collector’s editions or gift wrapping.
+- Consumers cannot automatically be required to return goods in their original packaging.
+Exceptions are situations where the packaging was also part of the purchase contract or would have been depreciated in value without it – for example, collector’s editions or gift packaging.

-• The consumer cannot be required to pay the costs of repackaging the goods for resale.
+- The consumer cannot be required to pay the costs of repackaging the goods or restoring them to a saleable condition unless there is an express statutory reason for doing so.

-• The consumer may only be required to pay compensation for the diminished value of the goods if he has treated the goods without regard to their characteristics and nature.
-However, if, for example, the shirt was worn and washed as instructed, compensation for diminution in value cannot be claimed.
+- The consumer may only be required to pay compensation for the diminution in value of the goods if he has handled them in a manner different from that necessary to familiarise himself with their nature and characteristics.
+If, for example, he has worn and washed the shirt as instructed, he cannot be claimed compensation for diminution in value.

 Tip: If you manufacture or sell customised goods, be sure to mention the impossibility of returns in the terms and conditions.

-Be sure to include the specific terms of withdrawal in the terms and conditions, and be sure to add that the costs of returning the goods are the responsibility of the consumer.
-Otherwise, he has the right to demand them from you.
+Be sure to include the specific terms and conditions of withdrawal in the terms and conditions and make it clear that the consumer is responsible for the costs of returning the goods, unless you have expressly agreed otherwise.
+Otherwise, he has the right to claim them from you.
 All monies (including the cost of delivering the goods to the customer) must be returned to the consumer within 14 days of the date of withdrawal.
-The money must be returned in the same way it was received.
+However, the refund may be delayed until the seller receives the returned goods or the consumer proves that they have been sent, whichever is sooner.
+The money must be returned in the same way it was received, unless the parties agree otherwise.

 What goods cannot be returned